iamdtang/skaterdav85.github.io/_posts/2016-01-09-handling-errors-with-ember-data.md

 members.
 But which of those properties does Ember Data use?

-Let's say we want to create/update a new `user` record and handle the scenario when there is an error validating an attribute called `first` (short for the first name).
+Let's say we want to create/update a new `user` record and handle the scenario when there is an error validating the `name` attribute.
 What should that error object look like?
 The __two__ error object properties you will need the API to include are `detail` and `source`.
 For example: